-Also known as DWI, OWI, OVWI, OVI, and drunk driving—if you have recently been stopped, arrested, and charged with driving a vehicle under the influence of alcohol or drugs, the clock is ticking.
+Also known as driving while intoxicated (DWI), operating while intoxicated (OWI), operating a vehicle while intoxicated (OVWI), operating a vehicle under the influence (OVI) and drunk driving, if you have recently been stopped, arrested and charged with driving a vehicle under the influence of alcohol or drugs, the clock is ticking.

-At the law firm of Coots, Henke & Wheeler, we have been handling criminal defense of DUI cases throughout Hamilton and Marion counties for more than 30 years.
-During this time the law has changed a great deal and the number of arrests and the severity of the penalties for conviction have grown by leaps and bounds.
-But one thing hasn’t changed—our approach to helping clients in these cases.
-Attorneys James D. Crum and Jillian C. Keating are aggressive and thoughtful, devoting their full energy to each defense case.
+At the law firm of Coots, Henke & Wheeler, we have been handling criminal defense of DUI cases throughout Hamilton, Boone and Marion counties for more than 30 years.
+During this time, the law has changed a great deal and the number of arrests and the severity of the penalties for conviction have grown by leaps and bounds.
+But one thing hasn’t changed – our approach to helping clients in these cases.
+Attorneys Jim Crum and Jenna Bailey are aggressive and thoughtful, devoting their full energy to each defense case.

-Second Offense: a second offense within 5 years of your first is a Level 6 Felony and results in a minimum 5-day jail term and 1-year license suspension.
+- Second offense: If this occurs within five years of the first offense, it is a Level 6 felony and results in a minimum five-day jail term and one-year license suspension.

-In cases where a dismissal or reduction of charges is not possible, our experience and the strong working relations we have built with prosecutors and judges in the Central Indiana legal community becomes a great asset to our clients.
-We are often able to help you avoid the most severe penalties and minimize the amount of time your license is under suspension.
+In cases where a dismissal or reduction of charges is not possible, our experience and the strong working relations we have built with prosecutors and judges in the central Indiana legal community becomes a great asset to our clients.
+We are often able to help them avoid the most severe penalties and minimize the amount of time their licenses are under suspension.

-To learn more about OWI, license suspensions, and the Indiana Bureau of Motor Vehicles, contact an experienced Indiana DUI attorney at Coots, Henke & Wheeler today.
-James D. Crum and Jillian C. Keating represent clients in Hamilton County, Marion County, and in the surrounding areas of Central Indiana in matters concerning all types of traffic offenses and license suspension cases.
+To learn more about OWI, license suspensions and the Indiana Bureau of Motor Vehicles, contact one of our experienced Indiana DUI attorneys at Coots, Henke & Wheeler today.
+Our lawyers represent clients throughout central Indiana in matters concerning all types of traffic offenses and license suspension cases.